jeremychone/rust-devai/README.md

 **IMPORTANT**: Make sure to run this command line when everything is committed so that overwritten files can be reverted easily.

 _P.S.
-If possible, try to refrain from publishing `devai-custom` type crates on crates.io, as this might be more confusing than helpful.
-However._
+If possible, please refrain from publishing `devai-custom` type crates on crates.io, as this might be more confusing than helpful.
+However feel free to fork and code as you wish._

 ## API Keys